-The Community Foundation is a public charity organized as a collection of permanent endowments.
-The income from these endowed funds is awarded to provide charitable funding to 501(c)3 nonprofit organizations and other eligible entities such as municipalities, schools and faith-based organizations, for projects that predominantly benefit residents of Clinton, Eaton and Ingham Counties, Michigan.
-Grant applications are reviewed and selected by a volunteer committee.
+The Capital Region Community Foundation is a public charity organized as a collection of permanent endowments.
+The income from these endowed funds is awarded to provide charitable funding to 501(c)3 nonprofit organizations and other eligible entities, for projects and programs that predominantly benefit residents of Clinton, Eaton and Ingham Counties, Michigan.

 To qualify for a grant from the Community Foundation's competitive grant process, your organization must have both of the following:

 1. Federal tax-exempt status under Section 501(c)(3) of the Internal Revenue Code; OR you must apply through a fiscal agent that meets this criteria.

 2. State of Michigan Charitable Solicitation License (unless your organization raises funds exclusively using volunteers and receives less than $25,000 a year; OR if your organization is designated by the Michigan Attorney General as an “other qualifying entity.”)

 A nonprofit organization may apply for more than one grant category per year.
 However, organizations should be thoughtful before submitting applications for multiple categories.
 Only one grant application per category will be accepted from each organization.
 Applications will be reviewed and awards will be selected by a volunteer committee.

 Click each link below for more details and applications.